The Ladybird Experiment - Nyckelpigeförsöket

 The Ladybird Experiment was a joint initiative between the Swedish Museum of Natural History, the IT company Savantic and the civil society organisation VA (Public & Science).
 The experiment was run as part of ForskarFredag – the Swedish events during the European Researchers’ Night.

-The aim of the Ladybird Experiment was to create an app that could recognise over 60 species of ladybirds found in Sweden.
+The aim of the Ladybird Experiment was to train and create an app that could recognise over 60 species of ladybirds found in Sweden and educate pupils and create interest in biodiversity and nature in Swedwen.